Generalized Section-Section Interaction Potentials in the Geometrically Exact Beam Theory: Modeling of Intermolecular Forces, Asymptotic Limit as Strain-Energy Function, and Formulation of Rotational Constraints: Summary

-In the present work, a universal framework has been proposed to formulate generalized section-section interaction potentials (SSIP) in the geometrically exact beam theory and to derive the resulting section-section interaction force and moment laws in a variationally consistent manner.
-As main application area for this theory, the modeling of inter-molecular interactions (e.g., due to electrostatic, van der Waals or repulsive steric forces) between slender fibers based on the geometrically exact beam theory has been considered.
-Interestingly, it has been shown that the force and moment stress resultants as well as the work-conjugated deformation measures of the well-known Simo-Reissner beam theory can be identified as a special case of this general framework, where the interaction potential represents an internal stored-energy function and the interacting cross-sections are located at neighboring arc-length positions on one and the same beam.
-While originally derived for inter-molecular interactions, the proposed variational problem formulation has been demonstrated to be of a very general nature, thus also allowing for the formulation of translational and rotational constraints between arbitrarily oriented cross-sections based on a penalty potential.
-In this context, as possible field of application the modeling of complex fiber networks, potentially embedded in a matrix material has been discussed, where the proposed approach can be employed for the formulation of coupling constraints between individual fibers or between fibers and the matrix phase.
+A universal framework has been proposed to formulate generalized section-section interaction potentials (SSIP) within the framework of the geometrically exact beam theory and to derive the resulting section-section interaction force and moment laws in a variationally consistent manner.
+While originally derived for the modeling of inter-molecular interactions (e.g., due to electrostatic, van der Waals or repulsive steric forces) between slender fibers, it has been demonstrated that these SSIPs can be identified as generalization of hyperelastic stored-energy functions underling the geometrically exact Simo-Reissner beam theory.
+Also, they allow to formulate general translational and rotational constraints when interpreting the associated Penalty or Lagrange multiplier potential as SSIP.
+In sum, the following main results have been derived: \begin{itemize} \item The interaction of two beams (lengths $l_1, l_2$, cross-sections $A_1,A_2$, molecule densities $\rho_1,\rho_2$) due to inter-molecular potentials $\Phi$ is described via a section-section interaction potential (SSIP) $\pi$: